 The political liturgy after the attack is following the usual script of Spanish politics: formidable condemnation statements by all the institutions and associations, specially the political parties; immediate suspension of all campaign events; massive demonstrations, etc.

 That is, theatre for the masses.
 First, the condemnation statements will refer to the “human right to life”.
 This is the best way to assure that noting is done in order to prevent the next attack.
 Basque terrorists are well aware of the “human right to life”; they simply do not care about it.
 They want the secession of the Basque provinces (together with some neighbouring areas, of course) and are ready to shed blood if needed to achieve their political goals.
 Under these circumstances, the reference to human rights is out of purpose.
 This is a political challenge: they want to secede, so you either fight them or you surrender.
 Insisting on human rights against a terrorist group that has decided to kill is worst than useless: it means letting the situation deteriorate even further to the point of frustration.
-The answer to aggression is either to fight or to surrender, not to lament it.

 Second, the demonstrations reproduce at people’s level the same false consciousness of the political class.
 More than ten years ago, after the assassination of a university law professor, some students had the idea to demonstrate by painting their hands in white and raising them up shouting “Enough is enough” (¡Basta ya!).
 They even set up an organisation, Manos Blancas (white hands).
 Those law students should know –I assume- that